-She retired in 2012 after 32 years with the Chicago Tribune.
+Nancy retired in 2012 after 32 years with the Chicago Tribune.
 She now volunteers at the Mount Prospect Historical Society and the Mount Prospect Public Library in its genealogy department.
-She is also president of the Garden Club of Mount Prospect.
-Nancy has served on the newsletter committee, the road trip committee and as the coordinator of the CAGGNI surnames page on the website.
+She is immediate past president of the Garden Club of Mount Prospect.
+Nancy has served on the newsletter committee and the road trip committee.
 She and her husband, John, a golf professional, enjoy antiquing in their spare time.

 Contact: geneaquest @ caggni.org

 Michelle has been active in the local genealogy community for over 10 years.
 In addition to holding multiple offices for CAGGNI, she speaks throughout the Midwest, most frequently on DNA, French Canada, ancient ancestry and creating family history books.
 She is currently Registrar at a local DAR chapter.
 An engineer by training, Michelle consults for the medical device manufacturing industry.

 Road Trip Chair